SSLyze410-SSLGrader-wCipherSuite-info/ssl-grader/README.md

 Detail Results
 ==============
-Go to results/<domain>.txt, all executed detail reports are saved in this folder.
+Go to results/#domain#.txt, all executed detail reports are saved in this folder.
-Manually results/<domain>.txt files as needed, script will only append data to it.
+Manually purge results/#domain#.txt files as needed, script will only append data to it.

 Example Detail Report - www.bankofchina.com